Ali Khamenei: Political strategy and philosophy

-Khamenei's era has differed from that of his predecessor.
-He has, however, continued Khomeini's policy of "balancing one group against another, making sure that no single side gains too much power".
-But lacking Khomeini's charisma and clerical standing, he has developed personal networks, first inside the armed forces and then among the clerics, while administering the major bonyads and seminaries of Qom and Mashhad.
-Having been Supreme Leader for three decades, Khamenei has been able to place many loyalists throughout Iran's major institutions, "building a system that serves and protects him".
-Former cleric Mehdi Khalaji and Saeid Golkar, describe Khamenei's system as having creating a "parallel structure" for each of the country's institutions (army, intelligence agencies, etc.) to keep those institutions weak.
+Lacking Khomeini's charisma and clerical standing, he had developed personal networks, first inside the armed forces and then among the clerics, while administering the major bonyads and seminaries of Qom and Mashhad.
+Having been the supreme leader for three decades, Khamenei was able to place many loyalists throughout Iran's major institutions, "building a system that serves and protects him".
+Former cleric Mehdi Khalaji and Saeid Golkar, described Khamenei's system as having creating a "parallel structure" for each of the country's institutions (army, intelligence agencies, etc.) to keep those institutions weak.

 According to Vali Nasr of the Johns Hopkins School of Advanced International Studies, "[Khamenei] [took] many of the powers of the presidency with him and [turned] the office of the supreme leader into the omnipotent overseer of Iran's political scene".
-In Nasr's view, Khamenei is an "unusual sort of dictator".
-Officials under Khamenei influence the country's various powers, and sometimes bickering, institutions, including "the parliament, the presidency, the judiciary, the Revolutionary Guards, the military, the intelligence services, the police agencies, the clerical elite, the Friday prayer leaders and much of the media", as well as various "nongovernmental foundations, organizations, councils, seminaries and business groups".
+In Nasr's view, Khamenei was an "unusual sort of dictator".
+Officials under Khamenei influenced the country's various powers, and sometimes bickering, institutions, including "the parliament, the presidency, the judiciary, the Revolutionary Guards, the military, the intelligence services, the police agencies, the clerical elite, the Friday prayer leaders and much of the media", as well as various "nongovernmental foundations, organizations, councils, seminaries and business groups".

-Khamenei issues decrees and makes the final decisions on the economy, environment, foreign policy and everything else in Iran.
-Khamenei regularly meets with the president, cabinet members, head and officials of the judiciary branch, parliamentarians, among others, and tells them what to do.
-Khamenei has also fired and reinstated presidential cabinet appointments.
-Khamenei meets with foreign dignitaries, but he does not travel internationally; anyone wishing to see him must travel to Iran.
+Khamenei issued decrees and made the final decisions on the economy, environment, foreign policy and everything else in Iran.
+(Note: Attributed to multiple sources:) Khamenei regularly met with the president, cabinet members, head and officials of the judiciary branch, parliamentarians, among others, and told them what to do.
+(Note: Attributed to multiple sources:) Khamenei also fired and reinstated presidential cabinet appointments.
+Khamenei met with foreign dignitaries, but he did not travel internationally; anyone wishing to see him had to travel to Iran.
 Apart from his time in Najaf as a student, Khamenei traveled to Libya during his time as president.

+According to Karim Sadjadpour of the Carnegie Endowment for International Peace, Khamenei had "resisted Rafsanjani's attempts to find a modus vivendi with the United States, Khatami's aspirations for a more democratic Islamic state, and Ahmadinejad's penchant for outright confrontation."

-In his speeches, Khamenei regularly mentions many familiar themes of the 1979 revolution: justice, independence, self-sufficiency, Islamic government and resolute opposition to Israel and the United States, while rarely mentioning other revolutionary ideals such as democracy and greater government transparency.
-According to Karim Sadjadpour of the Carnegie Endowment for International Peace, Khamenei has "resisted Rafsanjani's attempts to find a modus vivendi with the United States, Khatami's aspirations for a more democratic Islamic state, and Ahmadinejad's penchant for outright confrontation."
+In his speeches, Khamenei regularly mentioned many familiar themes of the 1979 revolution: justice, independence, self-sufficiency, Islamic government and resolute opposition to Israel and the United States, while rarely mentioning other revolutionary ideals such as democracy and greater government transparency.
+Scholars have also described this rhetoric as demonstrating the Islamic Republic's broader ideological mindset of resistance to Western hegemony and "global arrogance," with the United States often portrayed as the leading force of global imperialism.